 Think About Style

-Do you prefer pulls or knobs?
-Knobs are small and circular – like a tiny doorknob – whereas pulls are larger and are often seen as more dramatic.
+Do you prefer kitchen pulls, knobs or none at all?
+Kitchen knobs are small and circular – like a tiny doorknob – whereas kitchen pulls are larger and often seen as more dramatic.
 Both opening mechanisms can typically be found in a more transitional or even traditional style kitchen.
-Once you decide whether you’d like pulls or knobs, start thinking about the finish you’d like the best.
-What will complement your cabinets and will bridge the gap between the cabinets and the rest of the room the best?
+Once you decide whether you would like pulls or knobs, start thinking about the finish you would like the best.
+What will complement your kitchen cabinets and will bridge the gap between the cabinets and the rest of the room the best?
+Or would your kitchen look best if you didn’t use any at all?
+Especially today’s modern kitchens often sacrifice any type of kitchen handles to create a clean, minimalistic contemporary look.

 Know Your Figures

 Strength in Numbers

-When you’re at the store looking at hardware, you may be looking at one or two knobs or a few hinges at a time.
-Keep in mind, though, that when they’re in your kitchen, they’re going to be pretty much everywhere.
-Almost every piece of your kitchen is going to rely on these pieces to make them functional.
-Keep in mind that with the frequency these pieces are going to appear at, their look really will define how your cabinets look.
+When you visit a selection of kitchen showrooms, like our Modiani kitchen showroom in Englewood, NJ to find out more about kitchen hardware, keep in mind you may be looking at one or two knobs or a few hinges at a time.
+Be aware though, that when the kitchen hardware is in your kitchen, it will be used everywhere.
+Almost every piece of your new kitchen design is going to rely on these essential pieces to make your custom kitchen functional.
+Keep in mind that with the frequency these pieces are going to be used, their look really will define how your kitchen cabinets look and function both short- and long-term.
+Rest assured that our high-end kitchen showroom in NJ only uses the best and most durable kitchen hardware.
+Please don’t hesitate to contact us should you have any further questions regarding kitchen hardware our your kitchen redesign project overall.
+We look forward to hearing from you!